Design and Culture:

 interest or fees for loans and so potentially limits the use of credit cards and other Western style financial products.
 The expansion of Islamic banking is making e-commerce more accessible to Muslims, but again adds to the complexity of online payment processes.

-6 Cultural Implications for Website Optimization:
+6 Cultural Implications for Design & Optimisation:

 Websites that use identical content and colours across all countries and cultures are at a major disadvantage because of the impact diversity of values, norms and other differences have on how we interpret the world.
-Here are the key takeaways for optimizing a global website:
+Here are the key takeaways for optimising a global website:

 1. Research competitors: – To obtain a feel for whether your website is out of sync with the local culture conduct a competitor review of sites in the country concerned.
 This will give you the opportunity to look for similarities across your competitors’ websites that may indicate areas for A/B testing.
 (Just don’t copy your competitors; they don’t know what they’re doing either).

 2. Focus on colours and words: –